Medical needs policy

 • an LA authorised officer (pupil reintegration team or the inclusion and attendance team) if a pupil is not on a school roll

 Parent or carer consent must be sought by the referrer prior to submitting a referral to MSP.
-The referrer is responsible for keeping the parent or carer and the CYP updated throughout the process.
+The referrer is responsible for keeping the parent or carer and the child or young person updated throughout the process.

 The PRT panel clerk will screen the referral.
 They will notify the referrer if the referral form has omissions or if there is a lack of supporting documents.
 The referrer will have the opportunity to provide these documents prior to the referral being considered at MSP.